WinVector/Examples/LogisticOmit/margin_recovery.md

 sees only the next 4 rows.
 We consider the rest of the data “unobserved”.

-### The Solution Strategy

-We will show how collaborating experimenters, who never had a chance to examine the full detailed data, can estimate `proportion` and then estimate its pre-image under the `margin_transform`.
-This pre image is a complete distribution or description of the original (unobserved) detailed data.
-Once we have estimated or imputed the (previously) unobserved data we can then apply direct modeling techniques on that to complete the joint coefficient inference.

 ### Experimenter 1’s view

 Let’s see what happens when an experimenter tries to perform inference